The Devor lab

 -

-Discovery of “sympathetic-sensory coupling" as a factor in neuropathic pain, and its association with sympathetic sprouting in the cut nerve end and the dorsal root ganglion (DRG).
+Discovery of “sympathetic-sensory coupling" as a factor in neuropathic pain, and its association with sympathetic sprouting in the cut nerve end and associated dorsal root ganglia (DRGs).

 -

-Establishment of the first animal model of neuropathic pain, the “neuroma model”, still widely used.
+Establishment of the first animal model of chronic neuropathic pain, the “neuroma model” (autotomy) in rats and mice.

 -